41st Infantry Division (United States): Preparation

-In 1921, the 41st Division was allocated to the states of Idaho, Montana, Oregon, Washington state, and Wyoming.
-Its units returned to state National Guard status before each state was instructed to form divisional units.

-Major General George A. White was appointed to command of the division in 1929 and eventually led it into World War II.
-As the international situation worsened in the 1930s, the intensity and urgency of training in the 41st increased.
-In 1937, the 41st paired with the 3rd Division for Corps maneuvers at Fort Lewis.
-In these maneuvers, a "Blue Army" drawn from the 41st Division attempted a combat crossing of the Nisqually River, which was defended by a "Red Army" under the command of Brigadier General (later US Army Chief of Staff) George Marshall, then the commander of the 5th Infantry Brigade at Vancouver Barracks.
-The 41st Division's mission was accomplished by a night crossing of the river.

 The 41st Division's annual summer camp at Fort Lewis in June and July 1940 was extended from two weeks to three, and on 16 September 1940 with President Franklin D. Roosevelt's signing of the Selective Training and Service Act of 1940, the 41st Division was inducted into federal service for one year.
 By this time, a National Guard recruiting campaign had raised the strength of the division to 14,000 – still well short of its war establishment strength of 18,500.
-The difference was made up by 7,000 selective service men, the first of whom arrived in February 1941.
+The difference was made up by 7,000 Selective Service men, the first of whom arrived in February 1941.